dbernhard-0x7CD/dphpc/README.md

 # Report notes
 * Publish repository and add link to it in the report
-* Say why we have no error bars; Give confidence interval for OMP and bare metal parallelism
-* Bar plot of speedup per function
 * increase core count is not possible as it freezes and has 'branch to unpredicted address' errors (in banshee)

 # TODO